-Since disaster response is initially a communal responsibility, we will closely look at the actual response of the cities of Cologne and Koblenz during the exceptional floods.
-Neither the states, i.e. Rhineland-Palatinate for the city of Koblenz and North Rhine-Westphalia for the city of Cologne, nor the municipalities of Koblenz and Cologne as lower disaster response authorities formally declared the state of disaster.
-In 1993 and 1995, however, the two cities did activate their disaster response forces and both cities received assistance from disaster response forces of neighbouring districts in their states.
+Since disaster response is initially a communal responsibility, we will focus on the response of the cities of Cologne and Koblenz.
+Neither the states, nor the municipalities of Koblenz and Cologne formally declared the state of disaster in 1993 and 1995.
+However, the two cities did activate their disaster response forces in 1993 and 1995 and both cities received assistance from disaster response forces of neighbouring districts.

 Despite severe damage to town centres and districts in both cities, no formal declaration was issued in 1993 and 1995.
-In Cologne the water-level at the Cologne water gauge remained just below the disaster alarm threshold of 10.70m.
+In Cologne the water level at the Cologne water gauge remained just below the disaster alarm threshold of 10.70m.
 Although a disaster was not formally declared, in practice the Situation was dealt with as a disaster.